zuozhenggh/learning-library/data-management-library/big-data/bds/bds-getting-started/bds-getting-started.md

 ## STEP 3: Create an IAM User to Be the BDS Administrator

 A Cloud Administrator has complete control over all of the BDS resources in the tenancy; however, it's a good practice to delegate cluster administration tasks to one or more BDS administrators.
 To create a new BDS administrator for a new service, a Cloud Administrator must create a user, and then add that user to a BDS administrators group.
 You create Identity and Access Management (IAM) groups with access privileges that are appropriate to your needs.

-For the simple case, you can create the following two groups:

-* An **Administrators** group, whose members have complete administrative rights over the resources in the tenancy or compartment, and
-* A **Users** group, whose members have read access to the cluster and appropriate rights for working with data.

-In more complex situations, you may need multiple administrator groups whose access is restricted to certain compartments or to certain resources, such as networking, clusters, storage, and so on.

 Create a new **Administrator** group that will have full access rights to the new compartment that you created earlier as follows: